ducakar/TextureReplacer/README.md

 ----------

 * 2.4
+    - updated for KSP 1.0
-    - updated to work with stock female Kerbals
+    - updated personalisation to work with stock female Kerbals
+    - added `forceLegacyFemales` option to convert all females to use male models but female textures (pre-1.0 behaviour)
-    - removed gender detection from names, `femaleNames` config option
+    - removed gender detection from names and `femaleNames` config option
     - fixed all issues with game database reloading
+    - fixed mipmap generation for navballs
 * 2.3.1
     - further improved IVA personalisation; it should now work with all mods
     - addition/removal of toolbar button is now done correctly